- Essential tips covering how to write a blog introduction

 - Get your audience’s attention and keep them interested

-- Example blog introduction
+- Blog introduction examples

 Writing a good blog introduction keeps people reading about you and your product or service.
 A bad blog introduction means people will hit their browser’s ‘back’ button.
 So, get ready to learn how to write a blog introduction with our three simple yet powerful tips.

 First things first: know your audience

 In themselves, blog introductions are not hard to do.
 Pick a subject, start writing.
 Eventually, you’ll have something that introduces your topic and leads into the rest of your blog.

 Because a good blog introduction is written in a way that will engage your target audience.
 A lot of people forget that they should be writing for their readers – and not themselves.
 You need to think about your reader – who they are, what they do, what their challenges are.